 Rabbi Walter Jacob passed away at his home in Pittsburgh, PA, on October 20, 2024, at the age of 94.
 Dr. Jacob was born on March 13, 1930, in Augsburg, Germany, the 17th generation of a 400-year rabbinical dynasty.
-His father, Ernst Israel Jacob (1899-1974), was district rabbi of Augsburg and was deported to Dachau concentration deported to Da concentration camp deported to Dachau concentration camp for several months after Kristallnacht in 1938.
-His grandfather, Benno Jacob (1862-1945), was considered one of the great biblical commentators of liberal Judaism.
+His father, Ernest Israel Jacob (1899-1974), was district rabbi of Augsburg and was deported to Dochas passed Rabbi Walter Jacob (1899-1974), was di rabbi of Augsburg and deported to ba Dachau camp for after 1938.
+His grandfather, Benno Jacob (1862-1945), was conside of the great biblical commentators of liberal Judaism. grandfather, Benno Jacob (1862-1945), was considered one of the great biblical commentators of liberal Judaism.
 With the help of American relatives, his family (Walter, his father Ernest, mother Annette Loewenberg Jacob, and brother Herbert) was able to flee Nazi Germany to London in 1939, and immigrated to the USA the following year.
 In 1943, the family settled in Missouri.
 Walter received his B.A. from Drury College (1950), was ordained a rabbi, and received a Master of Hebrew Letters (1955) and a doctorate (1961) from Hebrew Union College-Jewish Institute of Religion in Cincinnati, OH.
-Beginning in 1955, and with the exception of 2 years (1955-57) serving as an Air Force chaplain in the Philippines, Dr. Jacob spent his entire, lengthy rabbinate at the storied Rodef Shalom Congregation in Pittsburgh (founded in 1856), where he progressed from Assistant to Associate to Senior Rabbi (succeeding the legendary Solomon B. Freehof in 1966 and for the next 30 years), and finally (until his death) to Rabbi Emeritus and Senior Scholar.
-To all his constituencies at home, nationally, and internationally, especially in Germany, Rabbi Jacob was recognized for his rare combination of intellect, compassion, and pastoral care.
+Beginning in 1955, and with the exception of 2 years (1955-57), serving as an Air Force chaplain in the Philippines, Dr. Jacob spent his entire, lengthy rabbinate at the storied Rodef Shalom Congregation in Pittsburgh (founded in 1856), where he progressed from Assistant to Associate to Senior Rabbi (succeeding the legendary Solomon B. Freehof in 1966 and for the next 30 years), and internationally, especially in Germany, Rabbi Jacob was recognized for his rare combination of intellect, compassion, and pastoral care.
 His lengthy tenure at Rodef Shalom provided him the opportunity to serve multiple generations (as many as five) of the same families.
 His dry sense of humor and the twinkle in his eye invited both congregants and colleagues to turn to him for guidance, support, and inspiration.
 All too rare in today's polarized world, he embraced others even as they had different perspectives from his own.

-Rabbi Jacob's influence was felt far beyond Pittsburgh.
+Rabbi Jacob's influence was felt far beyond Pittsburgh. considered one